Canine TPLO & CCL Rehabilitation | Kirsten Vet Physio

 Week 3–6 — Early Strengthening

-Progressive weight bearing exercises, balance and proprioception work begins, gait assessment and correction, soft tissue therapy for compensatory tension.
+Progressive weight bearing exercises, balance and proprioception work, gait assessment and correction, soft tissue therapy.
 Lead walks gradually increased.

 3